 As long as the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
 The benefit of this is that the proposed purchaser can avoid having to wait 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
 The assignment needs to be completed prior to, or simultaneously with completion of the sale.

 Alternatively, it may be possible to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

 I invested in buying a studio flat in Pentyrch, conveyancing was carried out half a dozen years ago.
 How much will my lease extension cost?
 Corresponding flats in Pentyrch with an extended lease are worth £190,000.
 The average or mid-range amount of ground rent is £45 invoiced every year.
 The lease ceases on 21st October 2081

-With only 71 years remaining on your lease the likely cost is going to range between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.
+With only 62 years remaining on your lease the likely cost is going to span between £17,100 and £19,800 as well as costs.

-The figure above a general guide to costs for extending a lease, but we are not able to supply the actual costs without more detailed due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed investigations.
+Do not use the figures in tribunal or court proceedings.
+There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before getting professional advice.